redwoodjs/redwood/docs/docs/intro-to-servers.md

 * The username is wrong
 * The password is wrong
-* The public key your system is trying to connect with is not found on the server
+* The public key your system is trying to connect with is not found on the server in its `~/.ssh/authorized_keys` file
-* The private key you passed with the `-i` flag is not found on that the server
+* The private key you passed with the `-i` flag is not found on the server

+If you run the command again with the `-v` flag (verbose) you'll see everything that SSH is trying when it tries to log in.
+There are lots of resources on the internet to help you [troubleshoot](https://docs.digitalocean.com/support/how-to-troubleshoot-ssh-connectivity-issues/).

 Assuming you did not get an error, you should be logged in: